Adoption Records - Family Information Networks and Discovery

 - The contact details, desires about providing information, obtaining information, or meeting other people involved in their adoption is entered onto the Adoption Information Register.
 All information is kept strictly confidential.
 Registered applicants can update or cancel the details on the Register at any time.

-- Other parties may only receive non-identifying information initially.
-The search and intermediary support that the Service provides may facilitate identifying information being exchanged between parties.
-(The Department of Human Services is authorised to access enrolment information pursuant to the Electoral Act.
+- The search and intermediary support that the Service provides may facilitate identifying information being exchanged between parties.
+(The Department of Health & Human Services is authorised to access enrolment information pursuant to the Electoral Act.
 Information about this authorisation is available from the Victorian Electoral Commission offices).

 Personal stories of adoption

 The children of adopted people may have just as great a need to search for information and for family members.

 Phoebe also supported her 20 year old daughter's search, but friends made it harder by trying to change her decision.

 - Discovering you are adopted